tibno99/Skicaster/README.md

 # Skicaster
 Finds the best ski location

-TO DO
+TO DO\n
--Find a cooler, more James Bond name for this project -Get a project advisor
+-Find a cooler, more James Bond name for this project\n -Get a project advisor\n
 -Complete Phase 1